 Put me in that mix and I hope they’d be polite enough not to laugh until I was gone.
 I’m sure they wouldn’t amuse themselves at my expense.
-People are that skill level don’t.
+People at that skill level don’t.
 Won’t.
 Or can’t.
 Not sure which.

 Likewise, they may get a kick out of having some beers or wine and watching me make pizza.
 I may teach them a little about blending flavors, how to make one smell/taste combination stand out against the others.